ngol0/Unity3D-SkillSytem/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ***THE DEMO***

-Currently the demo code in this project consist of 2 concrete skills and basic movement/fighting behaviors with corresonponding cursor types.
+Currently the demo code in this project consists of 2 concrete skills and basic movement/fighting behaviors with corresonponding cursor types.
 This project is designed so that it is easier to add more skills with different targeting/filtering/effecting techniques.
 In addition, it is also easy to extend the functionality or add more behaviors to the skills through decorator and composite pattern.

 The skills I created in this demo project: